 - July 1: Tuition due for summer session (Advanced Professional MPH and Accelerated MBA/MPH students)

-- July 3: A half-day orientation for Advanced Professional MPH and Accelerated MBA/MPH students - schedule
+- July 2: Orientation for Advanced Professional MPH and Accelerated MBA/MPH students - schedule

 - August 1: Tuition due for fall term